escire/Convert2XML/README.md

 ## About

-eScire it's a consultancy on free software for management of libraries, information and knowledge based on copyleft movement.
+[eScire](http://escire.mx/) it's a consultancy on free software for management of libraries, information and knowledge based on copyleft movement.
-Their team has worked with more than 200 scientific journals on the process of Open Journal Systems adoption in their editorial workflow.
+Their team has worked with more than 200 scientific journals on the process of ["Open Journal Systems"](https://pkp.sfu.ca/ojs/) adoption in their editorial workflow.

-Converter2XML was developed by eScire and supervised by SciELO Mexico team.
+Converter2XML was developed by [eScire](http://escire.mx/) and supervised by [SciELO Mexico](http://www.scielo.org.mx/scielo.php) team.
+It's a plug-in which is installed in the system ["Open Journal Systems"](https://pkp.sfu.ca/ojs/) developed by ["Public Knowledge Project"](https://pkp.sfu.ca/).

 ## License